lvstross/mathisi/README.md

 ```

 ## Set Up
-The example application that comes with the fraemwork will help get you started in understanding how it works.

 1. import or run the /db.sql file in your database to set up the default app.
 2. Change the database configurations in the 'App/Config.php' file.
 3. Run Composer